 At right, opposite the city (pop.
 100,000) of Billings, Montana is the landmark William Clark identified on 24 July 1806 as "a high clift of yellowish Gritty Stone on the Stard Side."
 It is now known as Sacrifice Cliff.
 Six miles back up the Yellowstone from this rimrock, Clark had his detachment's 26 remaining horses driven across to the south side of the river, then ferried Sgt.
 Pryor, with Pvts.
 Shannon and Windsor, across in the dugout catamarans.
 Pryor's route took them south east (right) of the cliff and parallel to the river for the the next two days, when an unexpected event suddenly changed their plans.

-While waiting for Pryor to catch up with the canoes on the twenty-fourth, Clark had observed what possibly was a Sun Dance lodge of the Crow Indians.
+While waiting for Pryor to catch up with the horses on the twenty-fourth, Clark had observed what possibly was a Sun Dance lodge of the Crow Indians:

 View northeast, down the Yellowstone